Accounting

 eBay accounting: Taxes for selling on eBay and ATO regulations

-As an eBay seller based in Australia, reporting your income and expenses to the Australian Tax Office (ATO) is required to stay compliant with your eBay taxes.
+As an eBay seller based in Australia, reporting your income and expenses to the tax authority, Australian Tax Office (ATO), is required to stay compliant with your eBay taxes.
 However, managing your accounting does not have to be a tedious process, especially if you utilize tools that integrate with eBay.
 Accounting platforms that connect directly to your eBay account can help streamline record keeping and tax reporting obligations.

-By automating the import of sales, fees, and payout information, accounting integrations provide an accurate, up-to-date overview of your eBay business finances.
+By automating the import of sales, fees, and payout information, eBay accounting integrations provide an accurate, up-to-date overview of your eBay business finances.
 For Australian eBay sellers, these types of purpose-built integrations simplify ATO compliance and save time, effort, and potential penalties come tax season.

 Tax obligations for eBay Sellers in Australia

 As an eBay seller, your income may be taxed as either personal income or business income depending on whether you sell as an individual or registered business.
-If your annual eBay revenue exceeds $75,000, you are required to register for an Australian Business Number (ABN) and charge Goods and Services Tax (GST) on all taxable sales.
 Business sellers must report income and may be obligated to pay income tax or corporation tax.

 ATO record keeping requirements in Australia

 The ATO requires all Australian taxpayers, including eBay sellers, to maintain records of income and expenses to properly report their taxes.
 As an eBay seller, you must keep records of your relevant eBay tax documents, such as each transaction, including final sale prices, shipping costs, returns, and eBay fees.
 The ATO recommends keeping invoices, receipts, bank statements, profit and loss statements, and payment summaries from eBay.
-These records should be organized and available to reference for your tax return at the end of the financial year.Here are some of the recommended eBay tax documents:

 • eBay sales and invoices – Keep records of all completed transactions, sale prices and buyer information.